jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 The YOLO model is highly optimized for real-time inference.
 It has superior detection accuracy, especially for small objects.
 It is slightly heavier and slower compared to MobileNet-SSD.

 #### MobileNet-SSD
-MobileNet is lightweight and fast.
+MobileNet-SSD is lightweight and fast.
 However, this model has lower accuracy compared to YOLOv5-Tiny and EfficientDet-Lite.

 #### Model selection
 In the end, which model we choose depends on the application.
 For the security camera, we don't need real-time continuous object detection; instead, we need accurate detection.
 Once the object is detected, we start video streaming until the subject disappears.
 The video is streamed to a remote server for alert playback.
 Therefore, whether the model can accurately detect the objects of interest is critical to the application's success.